-If you find that you’re regularly avoiding those things you should be doing this, you might be wasting your life.
+If you find that you’re regularly avoiding those things you should be doing, you might be wasting your life.

 Typically, when a person feels miserable, they tend to do everything they can to amuse themselves in an attempt to make themselves feel better.

 But therein lies a clue as well, in that,